neo4j-partners/dataflow-flex-templates/README-INLINE-COMPOSITE.md

-# Composite (BigQuery) to Neo4J Dataflow Template
+# Composite (Inline) to Neo4J Dataflow Template

-The [GcpToNeo4j](../src/main/java/com/google/cloud/teleport/v2/neo4j/GcpToNeo4j.java) pipeline exports data from BigQuery using a query into a Neo4j graph database.
+The [GcpToNeo4j](../src/main/java/com/google/cloud/teleport/v2/neo4j/GcpToNeo4j.java) pipeline exports data from Inline using a query into a Neo4j graph database.

 NOTE: This template is currently unreleased.
 If you wish to use it now, you will need to follow the steps outlined below to add it to and run it from